app-sre/qontract-server/SCHEMA.md

 `isList`: This attribute indicates a list of values with a specific type indicated by `type` attribute.

-`isResource`: This attribute is used only for type `Resource_v1` i.e files under resources directory in.
-This is used to setup a resolver that can fetch resource details.
+`isResource`: This attribute is used for fields of type Resource_v1 or string.
+If the type of the field i Resource_v1, a query for the field resolves to proper resource object.
+If the type of the field is string, the field is considered a resource reference, basically just the path to a resource.

-`isResourceRef`: This attribute is used to indicate a resource that is defined through path.
-For e.g openshift resource, terraform resource etc.
+`resolveResource`: This attribute can be put on a resource reference field (isResource: true and type: string) to replace fetching the path of an object with the actual resource object.
+This enables resource fetching without breaking schema changes

 `synthetic`: This attribute is used to set up backrefs which can be queried during runtime.